 Like all markets today, the pharmaceutical industry is structured by distorted economic policy choices of the last 50 years.
 In the “Profit Over Patients: Americans are Paying for a Financialized Pharmaceutical Industry” issue brief—the third in a series—Roosevelt Fellow Katy Milani explores the outsized influence of the financial sector (known as “financialization”) within the pharma industry and analyzes the high costs everyday people pay for life-saving medicines.

 To illustrate the magnitude of financial incentives and extractive corporate behavior in the pharma industry, Milani specifically examines the stock buyback spending of two major corporations, Eli Lilly and AbbVie Inc., which produce the leading diabetes and arthritis medications, respectively.
-She finds:

 To work toward an industry that serves the public good over private interests, policymakers and regulators must rein in Big Pharma’s extractive, highly financialized business model.